-When choosing your species, it is important to consider the mature height of the species, deciding at the outset whether you will prune to control growth (a bit like choosing to prune an apple tree to keep it smaller), to coppice or pollard as a management system or to grow as a hedge or screen with annual trimming.
+When choosing your species, it is important to consider the mature height, deciding at the outset whether you will prune to control growth (a bit like choosing to prune an apple tree to keep it smaller), to coppice or pollard as a management system or to grow as a hedge or screen with annual trimming.

 We often get asked why Eucalyptus grow so fast - Eucalyptus are perfectly adapted to compete and survive in their natural environment of Australia, New Zealand and Tasmania.
 They have evolved to germinate quickly under the right conditions and then to grow into a tree as rapidly as possible before Koala, Kangaroos and insects nibble them to death.
 In their natural habitat, Eucalyptus are plagued by leaf and bud munching bugs and fungi which continually check and reduce their growth.
 Grasses and other vegetation increase the competition for food, water and light and poor, infertile stony soils make for generally hostile growing conditions.
 As a species, they are genetically geared towards a 'quick getaway’, to put as much distance between them and the local competition as possible.